ARTICLES OF ASSOCIATION OF THE TR OWNERS CLUB LIMITED.

 Annual general meeting

-24. An AGM of the club shall take place in each calendar year upon a date and at a time and venue to be fixed by the directors and all members shall receive written notice of such meeting.
+25 (1) An AGM of the club shall take place in each calendar year upon a date and at a time and using a digital platform or venue to be fixed by the directors and all members shall receive written notice of such meeting.

 (a) Receive from the directors a full statement of accounts duly reviewed showing the receipts and expenditure for the financial year ending of the same calendar year as the date of the AGM and such accounts shall have been published in writing and been available to be seen by Members on the website of the Club at least 60 days prior to the meeting.